BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 >-- so asks the Last Man, and blinks.
 >The earth has become small, and on it hops the Last Man, who makes everything
 >small.
 His species is as ineradicable as the flea; the Last Man lives longest.
->"Formally all the world was insane", -- say the subtlest of them, and they blink.
+>"Formerly all the world was insane", -- say the subtlest of them, and they blink.
 >"We have discovered happiness" -- say the Last Man, and they blink. -- Nietzsche

 I doubt that acting in opposition to the prevailing myth will dismantle it because in doing so, we engage in a *dialectic* that perfectly integrates any resistance.